waynewhitty/Quit-Hogging/README.md

 Params / Options:

 - block: boolean - If you want to block the user or not.
+FALSE by default.

 - blockTitle: string - The header / title that will be displayed if the user is blocked.

 - blockContent: string - Paragraph text that will be displayed if the user is blocked.

 - displayMessage: boolean - If you want to display a message to the user or not.
+FALSE by default.

 - displayMessageId: string - The ID of the div that you want to display the message in.